open-telemetry/opentelemetry-dotnet/docs/metrics/learning-prometheus-http-server/README.md

 }
 ```

-After the above modifications, now our `program.cs` should look like [this](./Program.cs).
+After the above modifications, now our `Program.cs` should look like [this](./Program.cs).

 ### Check Results in Prometheus

-Execute the application and leave the process running in the background.
+Start the application and leave the process running.
 Now we
 should be able to see the metrics at the endpoint we've configured in
 `prometheus.yml` file and defined in `Program.cs`; in this case, the endpoint
 is: "http://localhost:9184/".